causerp/cangjie_stdx/doc/libs_stdx_en/crypto/keys/keys_package_api/keys_package_classes.md

 Exceptions:

-- [CryptoException](../../digest/digest_package_api/digest_package_exceptions.md#class-cryptoexception) - Throws an exception if decoding fails, decryption fails, the password parameter is an empty string, the character stream does not conform to PEM format, or the file header does not meet the private key header standard.
+- [CryptoException](../../common/crypto_common_package_api/crypto_common_package_exceptions.md#class-cryptoexception) - Throws an exception if decoding fails, decryption fails, the password parameter is an empty string, the character stream does not conform to PEM format, or the file header does not meet private key header standards.

 ### func encodeToDer()